ankaAR/bestiario5e/_creatures/gray-ooze-psychic.md

 ### Acciones

 ***Pseudopod.*** Ataque de arma cuerpo a cuerpo: +3 al ataque, alcance 5 pies (1.5 mts), un objetivo.
-Impacto: 4 (1d6 + 1) puntos de daño contundente plus 7 (2d6) puntos de daño por ácido, and if the target is wearing nonmagical metal armor, its armor is partly corroded and takes a permanent and cumulative -1 penalty to the AC it offers.
+Impacto: 4 (1d6 + 1) puntos de daño contundente más 7 (2d6) puntos de daño por ácido, and if the target is wearing nonmagical metal armor, its armor is partly corroded and takes a permanent and cumulative -1 penalty to the AC it offers.
 The armor is destroyed if the penalty reduces its AC to 10.

 ***Psychic Crush (Recarga 5-6).*** The ooze targets one creature that it can sense within 60 feet of it.
 The target must make a DC 10 Intelligence saving throw, taking 10 (3d6) psychic damage on a failed save, or half as much damage on a successful one.